Nonadiabatic instanton rate theory beyond the golden-rule limit: Theoretical background

 where $\epsilon_{\mathrm{r}}$ is the energy at the minimum of the reactant well, and $ \omega_{\mathrm{r},j} $ is the frequency of its $j$-th vibrational normal mode.
 If present, translational and rotational modes can also be accounted for.\cite{Ansari2021} Combining \eqs{eq:kgrred-sc}{eq:zreact-sc} gives the final result, $\kgr \sim \kgrsc = \kgrredsc / \ZRn{0}^{\SC}$.

 By representing the instanton trajectory as a ring polymer,\cite{GoldenRPI,InstReview,Ansari2021} the formula can be readily applied to realistic molecular potentials,\cite{Heller2021} for which the analytic form of the stationary action is not known.
 In this representation finding the stationary action is equivalent to a multidimensional optimisation problem, which can be solved efficiently with well-established numerical techniques.

-In what follows we show how the output of such a GR instanton optimisation can be used, with little additional computational expense, to calculate the next semiclassical term in the perturbative expansion of the thermal rate constant.
+Semiclassical instanton theory is however not limited to the golden-rule term.
+In other work, we have already shown\cite{Ansari2021} how to generalise the approach to tackle the breakdown of GR in multistate systems reacting via the superexchange mechanism.\cite{Anderson1950Superex,KuehnBook,Jortner2002DNASuperex,Franzen1993SupexET,Jang2001nonadiabatic} Specifically, a three-state system that reacts via this mechanism has a rate constant with a \emph{leading} fourth-order dependence on $\Delta$.
+We have shown how instanton theory can be applied to such systems, enabling semiclassical calculations of bridge-mediated electron-transfer rates.\cite{Ansari2021} In what follows, we develop another kind of fourth-order rate theory, one that describes contributions to the nonadiabatic rate \emph{beyond} leading order.
+The underlying instantons (see \sec{sec:k4-sc}) share some similarities with those presented in \Refx{Ansari2021}, but at the same time exhibit a set of new features that stem from nuclear tunnelling and nonadiabaticity combining to influence the reaction mechanism.